magic-fields-team/Magic-Fields-2/readme.txt

 2. List of post types and custom taxonomies

 == Changelog ==

+= 2.3.3.1 =
+* fix Url convert to relative url, Fixes #249
+* fix from tfood to tfoot
+* remove pr in escape_data function, sorry

 = 2.3.3 =
 * nonce was added in forms, thanks Burak Kelebek for the report